intel-iot-devkit/joule-code-samples/exploring-cpp/lesson_8_multithreading/README.md

 Now ensure to use the proper compiler flags when you attempt to compile this program!

 `g++ -I /usr/include/upm -lupm-i2clcd -lupm-adc121c021 -lmraa -lpthread -lboost_system  -std=c++11 lesson_8.cpp devices.cpp -o lesson_8`

+Now run the program using the following command.

+`./lesson_8`

 ### Troubleshooting